Jose Altuve Player Props: Astros vs. Cardinals

-On Tuesday, Jose Altuve (on the back of going 3-for-5 with an RBI) and the Houston Astros face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 7:45 PM ET.
+Wednesday, Jose Altuve and the Houston Astros play the St. Louis Cardinals and Miles Mikolas, with the first pitch at 7:45 PM ET.

-He strung together three hits (going 3-for-5 with an RBI) in his most recent game against the Dodgers.
+In his last action (on June 24 against the Dodgers) he went 3-for-5 with an RBI.

 Jose Altuve Game Info & Props vs. the Cardinals